 We urge the U.S. Senate to pass this important bill, and we’re standing with Marines and their families, as well as contract workers and others who drank toxic water at Camp Lejeune and developed cancer or pregnancy and birth problems.

-a close-by dry-cleaning company was victimisation such solvents, that finished up contaminating the groundwater.
+A dry-cleaning company in the area victimized such solvents, that finished up contaminating the groundwater.
 The encircling areas additionally had waste disposal sites and industrial spills that contributed to the contamination.
 The ATSDR says that water wells provision the bottom surpassed its set limits.
 The contamination was initial discovered in 1982, though it took over 3 years for the wells to be shut down.

 Later studies showed there are quite seventy alternative chemicals that caused health risks.
 The foremost dangerous and current of those were as follows:

 - Vinyl Chloride

 Our network of attorneys have been helping individuals, like you, for years.